 Macro risks are particularly important in the context of international or global investing.
 Exchange rate risk is a particularly important type of macro risk in this context.
 A well diversified portfolio and carefully planned risk and return trade-offs can help mitigate this macro risk.

-Investors tend to improve portfolio risk-return trade off and can lower the risk in their portfolios, without lowering potential returns through diversifying investments across different asset classes, markets, sectors and investment styles.
-Assessing the risks of international investing is an imperative for successful diversification.
+Investors tend to improve portfolio risk-return trade-off and can lower the risk in their portfolios, without lowering potential returns through diversifying investments across different asset classes, markets, sectors and investment styles.
+Assessing the risks of international investing is imperative for successful diversification.